Happy holidays to those in the Americas and celebrations.

 I mean, it just robs you of time, it robs you of life.

-And so uh I don't have IBS.
+And so I don't have IBS.

-Uh what I actually have is lectin sensitivity.
+What I actually have is lectin sensitivity.

-And I am of the opinion that a lot of the people that suffer from IBS probably are in the same category, where the IBS stuff gets you so far, but you're always touchy, you're always tentative, you're always right on the border of stepping off and getting another attack of the IBS.
+And I'm of the opinion that a lot of the people that suffer from IBS probably are in the same category, where the IBS stuff gets you so far, but you're always touchy, you're always tentative, you're always right on the border of stepping off and getting another attack of the IBS.

-which includes the small intestine, and they make it into the large intestine and the bowel, and um they ferment and they cause excruciating pain as the body tries to react to this unexpected fermentation process going on inside it.
+which includes the small intestine, and they make it into the large intestine and the bowel, and they ferment and they cause excruciating pain as the body tries to react to this unexpected fermentation process going on inside it.

 It can lead to scarring and terrible damage that can be quite debilitating.